JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goControlFlow.md

 ## What we have learned so far

-- Control Flow
 - Branching Statements
   - if-else
   - switch
 - Looping Statements
   - for
   - range
 - Break Statement
 - Continue Statement
 - Defer Statement
 - Panic Statement
 - Recover Statement

 ## Conclusion